alex-smtv/FreePIE-Joystick-Mapper/README.md

 Also the name of the function that describes the mappings is not important, the only constraint is that it must end with `_mapping`.
 The profile loader (src/loader/profile_loader.py) will handle the rest.

+### Note on vJoy version mismatch
+If you are using the vJoy driver version 2.1.9 (219), don't worry about the message in the console saying it doesn't match the DLL version (218).
+They are basically the same.
+219 is just meant for Windows 10 compatibilty with no deep change.
+219 driver is totally compatible with 218 DLL (provided by FreePIE).

 ## License